Meitei people: In Myanmar (Burma)

+Language and writing systems

 The Meitei people speak the Meitei language (also known as the Manipuri language), a Tibeto-Burman language.
-Meitei is one of the officially recognized languages of India, and was included in the Eighth Schedule to the Constitution of India in 1992.
+Meitei is one of the languages with legal status in India, and was included in the Eighth Schedule to the Constitution of India in 1992.

 There are many Meitei language movements, including classical language movement (predominantly in Manipur), associate official language movement (in Assam), linguistic purism movement (predominantly in Manipur), etc.

-Historically and then after a long gap, presently, Meitei was written in an indigenous Meitei Mayek script.
+Historically and then after a long gap, presently, Meitei was written in the indigenous Meitei mayek script.
 The script was replaced by an alphabet based on the Bengali script in the early 18th century.
-The Meitei Mayek script has seen a revival in recent decades, and is now seen in street signs, newspapers, literature, and legislative proceeding records.
+The Meitei Mayek script has seen a revival in recent decades, and is now seen in street signs, schools, newspapers, and legislative proceeding records.

-In Assam, Manipuri is taught at the primary level, and at the graduate level in Gauhati University.
-It is not, however, an officially recognized language of the state.
-In Bangladesh, Manipuri is generally not spoken and the ethnic Manipuri are educated in Bengali rather than in their native Manipuri.

-Some of the most notable Meitei historical literary works, written by court scholars, include: